UMaine partners with EDC, Mount Washington Observatory and others on NSF-funded project to promote data science education

 EDC is the primary grantee on WeatherX.
 Asli Sezen-Barrie, assistant professor of curriculum, assessment and instruction, is co-principal investigator and will lead the project at UMaine.
 Other partners include researchers and developers at the University of Washington and The Concord Consortium in California.

-A link to the full announcement is available on the EDC website.
+The full announcement is available on the EDC website.

 Contact: Casey Kelly, 207.581.3751